nkabbara/nkabbara.github.io/docs/sierra-de-la-ventana-pack.md

     * Utensils [^3]
     * Olive oil
     * 3 bags of trail mix
-9. Cooking pot and inside it: stove & lighters
+5. Cooking pot contains:
+    * stove
+    * lighters
+    * aluminum shields
-2. Sleeping pad
+6. Sleeping pad
-1. Sleeping bag[^5]
+7. Sleeping bag[^5]
-4. Inflatable pillow
+8. Inflatable pillow
-5. Day pack for day hiking
+9. Day pack
 10. Stove fuel
 11. Water filter system
 12. Toiletries:
    * Toothpaste
-   * Brush
+   * Tooth brush
    * Toilet paper
    * Trash bag for rain and one for trash
    * Deodorant
    * Sunscreen
    * Bug spray
-19. 2 Water bottles
+13. 2 1.5L water bottles
-22. Light weight towel
+14. Light weight towel
-23. Lantern
+15. Lantern
-25. Headlamp
+16. Headlamp
-26. Compass
+17. Compass
-27. Whistle
+18. Whistle
-28. Morakniv knife
+19. Morakniv knife
-30. Bug net
+20. Bug net
-31. Sunglasses
+21. Sunglasses
-32. iPhone and cables for phone, headlight and lamp
+22. iPhone and cables for phone, headlight and lamp
-33. first aid kit
+23. first aid kit
-34. Battery pack
+24. Battery pack
-35. Reading glasses [^4]
+25. Reading glasses [^4]
-37. Hat
+26. Hat
-38. Trekking poles
+27. Trekking poles
-39. Chair
+28. Chair
+29. Kindle

 [^1]:  On the first day, I ate breakfast at the gas station, trail mix on the trek, and 1 Ramen for dinner at camp.
 The next day, I had cornflakes for breakfast and trail mix on the way down to camp (I left at 9am).
 If I had done a hike that morning, I would have probably ate a cup of pasta or tuna or another Ramen.
 I overpacked a lot of food because I assumed on the first day that I would have 3 meals and on the following day as well.
 But the staff informed me that I should leave camp early to make it and checkout before they close to note me as "safely returned".
 Plan food better next time because it adds a lot of weight.
 [^2]: I slept in my underwear and extra t-shirt.
 Didn't need pajama t-shirt.